Polyvinyl-Records/polyvinyl-records/artist_page.md

 If the Artist is not on Spotify &mdash; you can manually enter this information in.

-**Remember to fill in the URL alias at the bottom.** To keep these consistent throughout your site, replace spaces with underscores so they match the Smart Import generated URLs, for example: "artist_name"
+**Remember to fill in the URL alias at the bottom.** To keep these consistent throughout your site, replace spaces with underscores so they match the Smart Import generated URLs, for example: ``/artist_name``

 ## Roster Status
 Choose between **Active Roster**, **Full Roster**, **Inactive** or **Not On Roster**.